dinhomathias/Amc/Transition-guide-to-Version-12.0.md

 In addition `allow_edited` is deprecated until V13, when it will be removed.
 The new default behavior is to accept both `message` and `edited_message` with a valid command.
 If you would like to exclude edited message from your CommandHandler pass `filters=~Filters.update.edited_message` to the constructor.

 ## PrefixHandler
-Newly added is the `PrefixHandler`. [read the docs ](https://python-telegram-bot.readthedocs.io/en/latest/telegram.ext.prefixhandler.html) for more details on it's use and implementation.
+Newly added is the `PrefixHandler`. [read the docs ](https://python-telegram-bot.readthedocs.io/en/latest/telegram.ext.prefixhandler.html) for more details on its use and implementation.

 ## MessageHandler
 `MessageHandler` received some upgrades to switch to the filter system.
 We've removed `allow_edited` which has been deprecated for a while.
 Also we now deprecated `message_updates`, `channel_post_updates` and `edited_updates` in the constructor.
 The defaults remain the same (not edited messages and channel_posts).
 To tweak the message you receive with MessageHandler, please use the [update filters](https://python-telegram-bot.readthedocs.io/en/latest/telegram.ext.filters.html#telegram.ext.filters.Filters.update).

 ## RegexHandler
 `RegexHandler` is being deprecated.
 It's basically a MessageHandler with a `Filters.regex`, now the CallbackContext contains all match information.
-For now we keep it in, but you should switch the use of `RegexHandler` to using `MessageHandler(Filters.regex('pattern'), callback)`.
+For now, we keep it in, but you should switch the use of `RegexHandler` to using `MessageHandler(Filters.regex('pattern'), callback)`.
 See [Special note about regex filters](#special-note-about-regex-filters) and [Note about group and groupdict](#note-about-group-and-groupdict) for more details.

 ## ConversationHandler